ShubhamSingh03/Github_User_Finder/README.md

 ## Key features:

-- User can signup or signin with email and password.
+- Google Authentication and email/password auth.

 - User can search other fellow programmers and view their public info and repos